nicklafferty/craftycody/content/crafts/diy-dining-table-bench.md

 ## How-to:

 I started off by having the employees at Lowe's cut a 5-ft section off of my 2x12.
-The shortest board they had was 12-ft and I a.) couldn't get that into my car and b.) it would be difficult to cut at home.
+The shortest board they had was 12-ft and I a.) couldn't fit that into my car and b.) it would be difficult to cut at home.